adelriosantiago/adelriosantiago-blog/litepad/eng.md

 # Litepad, the ultra minimalist real-time collaborative editor

 Litepad is the lightest-ever implementation of a real time collaborative editor in Node.JS.
 It uses sockets to share messages across all the connected clients.
-Litepad is only about 100 lines of code, yet it allows you to play around with your own mini Google Docs for code.
+Litepad is only about 100 lines of code and supports more that 1,000 simultaneous users.

 ![Litepad image](/articles/litepad/images/litepad.PNG)